pureexe/FlipBookControl/README.md

 - [ ] Support switching between tablet mode and laptop mode without fold the laptop
 - [ ] Support Built-in Accelerometer to rotate screen
 - [ ] Support Light/Dark theme
+- [ ] Setting to select the monitor and how to rotate